Financial year UK: What you need to know

 We’d wager that your company’s finance team pays close attention to the financial year.
 But other teams?
 Not so much.

 For non-finance employees, a late receipt or supplier invoice might not seem like a big deal.
-But the finance team carries quite a burden on their shoulders; they must adhere to the financial year deadlines, or risk the company facing huge penalty fines otherwise.
+But the finance team carries quite a burden on their shoulders; they must adhere to the financial year deadlines or risk the company facing huge penalty fines otherwise.

 There are a few things that make these deadlines easier on your company’s finance team:

 • Automated processes, enabled by digital accounting software.
-Manual tasks take up tons of time and are prone to human error.
+Manual tasks take up tonnes of time and are prone to human error.
 Because there’s already a huge time crunch associated with the financial close, it’s imperative to save time wherever possible.

 • Budget and spend visibility.
 If the finance team doesn’t have full visibility on what’s been spent and outstanding debts, they cannot completely close the books.